ow3org/cardano-stake-pool-aws/README.md

-restart # restarts the node service stop # stops the node service status # view the status of your node
+restart # restarts the node service stop # stops the node service status # view the status of your node update # alpha: currently wip but it will automatically update the node

 ## viewing & filtering logs
 logs
 logsToday
 logsYesterday
 journalctl --unit=cardano-node --since='2021-09-01 00:00:00' --until='2021-09-30 12:00:00'
+monitorNodeCreationLogs # view the log output of the "User Data" script (mostly the `build_node.sh` log output)

 ## other useful commands
 gLiveView
-systeminfo # displays info about your node update # alpha: automatically update the node
+systeminfo # displays info about your node

 ## please beware, this will delete your AWS stake pool resources
 npm run cleanup # cleans all environments